la2050/archive/_projects/2015/free-lots-angeles-transforming-vacant-lots-into-neighborhood-assets.md

   where there are not enough places to PLAY.
 project_image: 'https://img.youtube.com/vi/KQnPSzqeZRk/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/KQnPSzqeZRk'
-'In one to three sentences, please describe your proposal.': >- Free Lots Angeles (FLA), a project of six organizations, works with communities to transform vacant lots into health-promoting neighborhood resources such as community gardens, parks, and mobility hubs.
-FLA organizes “pop-ups” on vacant lots and helps change City policy to allow for Angelenos to access city-owned vacant land in their neighborhoods, especially in places where there are not enough places to PLAY.
 Where will you be working?:
   - Central LA
   - East LA